RHEcosystemAppEng/rhods-fraud-detection/Starburst.md

 </details>

-**Result:** Now you can verify that the S3 bucket `rhods-fraud-detection/clean`, contains a new file with fewer rows than the original source. **Please, copy the filename because it will be required to continue in the JupyterHub notebook.**
+**Result:** Now you can verify that the S3 bucket `rhods-fraud-detection/clean`, contains a new file with fewer rows than the original source.

 ![S3 Clean csv file](./images/s3_clean_csv_file.png)